clbouche/clbouche/README.md

 I just finished the 42 common core!

-        ► Looking for a new job/intership opportunity 💻
+        ► Looking for a new intership opportunity in Bordeaux 💻
 ---

 *Clbouche 🌼 - 42School Student*